Nadia Whittome

-Early life
+Early life and career

-Nadia Edith Whittome was born on 29 August 1996 in Nottingham, England.
-Her Punjabi Sikh father emigrated to the UK from Banga, India, at the age of 21.
+Nadia Whittome was born on 29 August 1996 in Nottingham.
+Her Punjabi Sikh father migrated to the UK from Banga, India, at the age of 21.
 He first worked in factories and as a miner before giving immigration advice and running a shop.
 Her mother is an Anglo-Indian Catholic solicitor and former member of the Labour Party, who left in protest at the amendment of Clause IV of the constitution in 1995.

 Whittome grew up in a single-parent household, with a brother.
-Whittome attended private schools in Nottingham, between the ages of 7 and 11 and later attended West Bridgford School.
-She also attended Bilborough Sixth Form College, sitting two A Levels.
-She went on to complete an access course at Nottingham College.
-She began study for a law degree at Nottingham University but did not complete it.
+She attended private schools in Nottingham, between the ages of 7 and 11 and later attended West Bridgford School.
+She also attended Bilborough Sixth Form College, sitting two A Levels and later completed an access course at Nottingham College.

+Whittome began study for a law degree at the University of Nottingham but did not complete it.
 She was later employed as a crime project worker and a carer.
 She has lived in The Meadows, Top Valley, and West Bridgford areas of Nottingham.

-Whittome says she became interested in politics in 2013 due to the effects of the "Bedroom tax" and austerity on her local community.
+Whittome says she became interested in politics in 2013 due to the effects of the "bedroom tax" and austerity on her local community.
 She worked in the constituency office of the Member of Parliament (MP) for North West Durham, Pat Glass, Shadow Minister of State for Europe, during the 2016 European Union referendum campaign.

 Whittome contested the 2017 Nottinghamshire County Council election as the Labour candidate for the West Bridgford West ward, coming second.
 Before her election, she was a national committee member of the pro-Remain organisations Another Europe Is Possible and Labour for a Socialist Europe.